 5. A Non-Heterosexual Gender Identity

 Bisexuality is real.
 According to the U.S. Census Bureau, 4.4% of the adult population identifies as bisexual.
-And this identity means that one partner will not satisfy their romantic and/or sexual needs.
+And this identity means that one partner will not satisfy their romantic and/or physical needs.

 It’s obvious that at least two people will be in their “love sphere,” though the amount of partner time may vary.
 The point is they can and do feel love for more than one person, but it will be important to keep communication open among each person involved.